 - Reduce Interest Rates: In a Chapter 13 you are able to reduce the interest rate that you are paying on secured debts other than the mortgage on your property.
 Many people agreed to pay back car or furniture loans at an interest rate of 15 to 30 percent.
 In New Jersey we can reduce the interest rate to the prime rate plus 1 to 3 percent.
 This can mean a huge savings for you.

 A Chapter 13 bankruptcy allows an individual to repay mortgage arrears and some, or all, other debts over a 3 to 5 year period.
 While a Chapter 13 plan is in effect, creditors cannot start or continue their collection efforts, and generally speaking they must accept what the plan pays them.
-Almost all individuals, or married couples, even if self employed, can receive Chapter 13 relief.
+Almost all individuals, or married couples, even if self-employed, can receive Chapter 13 relief.

-Upon the successful completion of a Chapter 13 repayment plan, the debtor receives an official discharge, which extinguishes all obligations to make further payment toward their unsecured debts, even though those creditors may not have been paid in full.
+Upon the successful completion of a Chapter 13 repayment plan, the debtor receives a discharge, which extinguishes all eligible obligations to make further payment toward their unsecured debts, even though those creditors may not have been paid in full.
 In fact, many people repay their unsecured creditors no more than 5 to 10 percent of the total amount owed.
 Chapter 13 helps save the homes of thousands of Americans every year.

 A Chapter 13 case will usually last from 3 to 5 years depending on the repayment plan approved by the Court.